Kill This Love (song): Composition

-The song was written by Teddy Park and Bekuh Boom, who previously wrote "Ddu-Du Ddu-Du", while production was handled by them alongside R.Tee and 24.
+The song was written by Teddy and Bekuh Boom, who previously wrote "Ddu-Du Ddu-Du", while production was handled by them alongside R. Tee and 24.
 Its lyrics have been described as a "breakup anthem" and the song itself has been described as a stomping, brassy electropop track with trap elements.
 The song contains "blaring horns and martial percussion", with Rosé and Jisoo leading the "impassioned" pre-choruses about breaking up.
 The song ends with an "imperial rallying cry to cut off the dead weight".
-Billboard's J.M.K. noted that the group's "girl crush" concept never felt more visceral than with this song.